milvus-io/community/blog/en/milvus-surpasses-20000-GitHub-stars.md

 [Milvus](https://github.com/milvus-io/milvus) has achieved a stellar milestone - surpassing 20,000 stars on GitHub!
 We couldn't have achieved it without the support and feedback of our loyal fans and community members.
 Thank you so much.

-To share the joy, we've put together a list of 20 critical topics from the broader Milvus community, including:
+To share the joy, we've put together a list of critical topics from the broader Milvus community, including:

-- Five prominent projects that utilize Milvus
+- Six prominent projects that utilize Milvus
 - Five integrations with other open-source projects
+- Five well-known use cases of Milvus
 - Five excellent upcoming features
-- Five well-known use cases of Milvus
-- Five awesome upcoming features

-## Five LLM projects that utilize Milvus
+## Six LLM projects that utilize Milvus

 ### PaperGPT